top of page

 When purchasing travel insurance, you must understand the policy, which includes what is covered, exclusions and limits.
 These details can help deal with the situation better when they occur.
 For example, the insurance may not cover some journeys to certain countries.

 Knowing if the travel risk you are dealing with is covered or not can save you time and money.
-You do not want to relax about a cancelled flight, where the reason for cancellation is an exclusion.
+You do not want to relax about a cancelled flight where the reason for the cancellation is an exclusion.
 If there is ever a doubt, contact your insurance provider.

 3. Contact Insurance Company